California

 King’s Canyon National Park is in the southern part, and along the western slope of the Sierra Nevada.
 It is a rugged glacier-carved valley more than a mile deep.
 It is surrounded by multiple 14,000-foot peaks, swift-flowing rivers, and complimented by some of the world’s largest giant Sequoia trees.

-It was a full day trip to descend into the valley and travel the length of the 31 mile Scenic Byway, from the entrance of the park to Kanawyers Loop where the road ends, and back.
-Of course multiple stops were made to take in as much of the beauty as possible.
-A few references would be the multiple towering peaks that dwarfed everything as the path descended deeper into the valley, the raging rivers that demanded to be left alone, or the giant sequoia trees that you have to see to believe to appreciate how massive they really are.
-One being the General Grant, which measured by trunk volume is the second largest tree in the world.
+magnificientIt was a full day trip to descend into the valley and travel the length of the thirty-one mile Scenic Byway into King’s Canyon National Park, from the entrance to Kanawyer Loop where the road ends, and back.
+Of course multiple stops were made to photograph as much of the beauty as possible.
+I remember being dwarfed by the multiple towering peaks and ridges as the path descended deeper into the valley.
+Then there were the raging rivers that demanded to be left alone, or the giant sequoia trees that you have to see to believe to appreciate how massive they really are.
+One magnificent tree being the General Grant as shown below, which measured by trunk volume is the second largest tree in the world.

 Lake Tahoe